Keep Them Confused: Release

 On March 3, 2005, Keep Them Confused was announced for release in three months' time.
 No Use for a Name initially planned to tour Europe in April and May 2005 as part of the Deconstruction Tour, thought they later pulled out of the trek and were replaced by Mad Caddies.
 On May 5, 2005, the album's artwork and track listing was posted online.
-The Black Box EP was released on May 17, 2005, and included "Check for a Pulse", "History Defeats" and "Dream Police".
+A Black Box EP was planned for release on May 17, 2005, to include "Check for a Pulse", "History Defeats" and "Dream Police", but this EP ultimately went unreleased.
 "For Fiona" was posted online on May 20, 2005; a music video was released online for the track on June 7, 2005.
 Keep Them Confused was released on June 14, 2005 through Fat Wreck Chords; that month, the band embarked on a tour of Canada with Bigwig and the Reason, which included an appearance at Exo Fest.
 On the same day as the album, "For Fiona" was released to radio.

 In August and September 2005, the band went on a tour of Europe with support from Useless ID.
 In October and November 2005, they toured Australia, which was followed by treks to New Zealand and Japan.
 They opened 2006 supporting Pennywise on their headlining month-long West Coast US tour.
 Following this, the band toured the rest of the US with the Suicide Machines and I Am the Avalanche until early March 2006.
 Shows continued for the rest of the month with Rufio replacing the Suicide Machines.
 No Use for a Name returned to Europe in April and May 2006 alongside the Lawrence Arms, which included an appearance at the Groezrock festival.
 Following this, they embarked on a short tour of Canada, appeared at Wakestock, and went on a short tour of Japan with I Am the Avalanche.